PeterWang512/CNNDetection/README.md

 **Oct 18th 2021 Update** Our method gets 92% AUC on the recently released StyleGAN3 model!
 For more details, please visit this [link](https://github.com/NVlabs/stylegan3-detector).

+**Jul 24th, 2024 Update** Unfortunately, the previous Google Drive link for the dataset is no longer available.
+Please use this temporary download [link](https://drive.google.com/drive/folders/1RwCSaraEUctIwFgoQXWMKFvW07gM80_3?usp=drive_link).
+I am planning to host the dataset on Huggingface within a week.

 ## (1) Setup

 ### Install packages